 Whether your team are falsifying call logs/attempts with a simple “LM” note in the CRM (the most common culprit), or flipping active prospects to “Lost” far too early to avoid having to make follow-up, there are countless ways sales and BDC teams are getting away with wrongdoings.
 It isn’t their right to cost your dealership money if you’ve set forth rules for them to follow.
 But with no one to slap a wrist, issue a warning, or lay down the law, your CRM will be a cluttered intersection of wrecked opportunities.

-Through our TaskTeacher tool, we monitor CRM activity and become a dealer’s watchful eye to ensure no task goes uncompleted, email unsent, appointment unconfirmed, and question not answered.
+Through our Performance Management tool, TaskTeacher, we monitor CRM activity and become a dealer’s watchful eye to ensure no task goes uncompleted, email unsent, appointment unconfirmed, and question not answered.
+This is integral for any BDC training to stick.
 It’s not just about finding the wrongdoings, but how we coach and alert management as to what is happening.
 Think of us as today’s “red light camera”.
 You don’t need a human body in the middle of the intersection, because our technology and team are sending out reports – and making the dealership (i.e. the government) money without costing yourself resources.
 If a salesperson knows you’re not watching (or doesn’t believe you care), they’ll continue this negative behavior.
 Not catching these sales misdemeanors as they take place is nothing short of burning your marketing and ad dollars.

 You need a traffic cop.
 Someone who actually puts the “manage” in a manager title.
 Whether it is our technology, or an individual you select, we’ll tell you there is no better enhancement to your bottom line and lead metrics than actually ensuring no one is acting above the law.

 Hold your people accountable.
 Demand they utilize your CRM and follow the processes as they’re designed.
 Employ a traffic cop and see how quickly you can drive profits safely.